Moduli of flat connections in positive characteristic: Geometric Langlands in positive characteristic

-From this it is easy to conclude that the relative dimension of $\Hh$ is $g+1$.
-We only need to show that for an integral curve $C$ of arithmetic genus $g$ and planar singularities, $\dim H^{n+1,n}(C) = n+1$.
-This can be done as in the proof of Theorem 5 in \cite{MR0498546}, complementing the estimate (5.1) by the same inequality for nested Hilbert schemes.

 It is known (cf. \cite[Cor.
-7]{MR0498546}) that $\Hilb^{d+1}(\C'/U) \subset \Hilb^{d+1}(U \times \mathbb{A}^2/U)$ is a locally complete intersection.
-Since its base change $\Hilb^{d+1,d}(\C'/U)$ has the same codimension in $\Hilb^{d+1,d}(U \times \mathbb{A}^2/U)$, and the latter stack is smooth\footnote{This is proved in \cite{MR1616606}, see section 0.2 for a statement of his result.
+7]{MR0498546}) that $(V_i/U)^{[d+1]} \subset (U \times \mathbb{A}^2/U)^{[d+1]}$ is a locally complete intersection.
+Since its base change $(\C'/U)^{[d+1]}$ has the same codimension in $(U \times \mathbb{A}^2/U)^{[d+1,d]}$, and the latter stack is smooth\footnote{This is proved in \cite{MR1616606}, see section 0.2 for a statement of his result.
 Although the author assumes $k = \mathbb{C}$ this statement and its proof are true for general algebraically closed fields.}, we have shown that the total space $\Hh$ is a locally complete intersection, in particular it is Cohen-Macaulay.
 Because $\M_g$ is smooth (\cite[Prop.
 4]{Arinkin:2007fk}) we see that $\Hh \to \M_g$ is flat, since the dimension of the fibres is constant.
 Applying the above argument fibrewise, we see that the fibres are locally complete intersections.
-Irreducibility is verified as in the proof of Theorem 5 in \cite{MR0498546}. \end{proof}
+Irreducibility is verified as in the proof of Theorem 5 in \cite{MR0498546}. \end{proof} \begin{lemma} The complex $L(q \times \id)^*\Pb$ is a Cohen-Macaulay sheaf $(q \times \id)^*\Pb$. \end{lemma} \begin{proof} Lemma 2.3 in \cite{Arinkin:2010uq} states that derived pullback along $Lf^*$ along a morphism $f\colon Y \to X$ of schemes preserves maximal Cohen-Macaulay sheaves, if $X$ is Gorenstein of pure dimension, $Y$ is Cohen-Macaulay, and $f$ is Tor-finite.